AlexaCRM/alexacrm.github.io/integration-cds/custom-forms.md

 Make sure to define your form between the `<form></form>` tags.
 The form submission will be handled on the [`submit` event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/submit_event).

-To link a form control to a corresponding entity attribute, specify the logical name of the attribute in the HTML attribute `name`, e.g. `emailaddress1` for Email.
+To link a form control to a corresponding table column, specify the logical name of the column in the HTML column `name`, e.g. `emailaddress1` for Email.

 ## Protect form submissions with reCAPTCHA